purplecandy/nano/README.md

 ## Contribution

-I'd appreciate all types of contributes PRs, discussions, queries.
+I'd appreciate all types of contributions PRs, discussions, queries.